nossidge/poefy/README.md

 Install [PostgreSQL 9.0+](https://www.postgresql.org/download/)

-Install the below gem.
+Install the gem, and let poefy know that you will be using 'pg'.

     $ gem install poefy-pg
+    $ poefy -D pg

-Create a new user:
+In your Postgres instance, create a new user:

     username: 'poefy'
     password: 'poefy'